2020 Scholarships and Grants

 Scholarships are open to Citizens or Permanent Residents of New Zealand.
 Scholarship recipients must apply in 2019 to start their Diploma study at the Queenstown Campus in 2020.

-QRC National Scholarship Applications are now open!
+QRC National Scholarship Applications for 2020 are now closed.

 To apply, you need to complete a QRC National Scholarship Application Form, a synopsis about yourself (as detailed in the application form) complete a QRC Diploma Application and attach any relevant supporting documents.